20+ Restaurants Focusing on Community During COVID-19

 Located right outside Seattle, The Herbfarm is a much-lauded pioneer of local foodways and regional cooking.
 During COVID-19, The Herbfarm’s dining room is closed, but restaurant staff and volunteers have continued cooking since March 15 to donate meals to hospital workers in the Puget Sound area.
 By continuing to prepare these individually boxed, multi-course meals, The Herbfarm is continuing to support its staff and local producers while honoring medical caregivers on the front lines of the epidemic.

-15. Jaleo, Washington D.C. (all locations); Zaytinya, Washington, D.C.; Mercado Little Spain, New York City
+16. Jaleo, Bethesda, MD, Crystal City, VA, and Washington D.C. locations; America Eats Tavern, Washington D.C.; Mercado Little Spain’s Spanish Diner, New York City

-Most of chef José Andrés’s restaurants, including Mercado Little Spain in New York City and three Jaleo locations in Washington, D.C., have closed to the public and been repurposed as community kitchens.
+Many of chef José Andrés’s restaurants, including Mercado Little Spain in New York City and three Jaleo locations in Washington, D.C., have closed to the public and been repurposed as community kitchens.
 There, Andrés and his teams are preparing “plates of the day” for takeout at affordable prices, or free for those who are unable to pay.
-These kitchens are a project of Andrés’s nonprofit, World Central Kitchen, which has provided meals in the wake of natural disasters since 2010.
+These kitchens are ThinkFoodGroup activations that are part of Andrés’s nonprofit, World Central Kitchen, which provides meals in the wake of natural disasters.

 Chef Marcus Samuelsson’s restaurant Marcus B&P, in Newark, New Jersey, is supporting restaurants around the city while also donating meals to workers on the front lines.
 Samuelsson is partnering with chef José Andrés’s World Central Kitchen, audiobook company Audible, and actor Michael B. Jordan to form Newark Working Kitchens (NWK).
 NWK will employ restaurant staff at independent eateries in Newark to prepare meals for donation.
 Marcus B&P Newark has donated 2,500 meals so far, and Audible’s donation of US$1 million will help NWK deliver over 100,000 meals to Newark residents during the COVID-19 outbreak.